dhsorens/FinCert/README.md

 compiled with OCaml 4.14.0
 ```

+For VSCode users, `VSCoq` seems to work well as a plugin with which to step through proofs.

 ## Organization

 * the `specifications` folder houses various formalized specifications, including of structured pools, token contracts, and AMMs